 Attempting to cache apps invoked with other, non-hashable, data types will lead to an exception at invocation.

-Mechanisms to hash new types can be registered by a program by using the parsl.dataflow.memoization. id for memo single dispatch function.
+In that case, mechanisms to hash new types can be registered by a program by implementing the parsl.dataflow. memoization.id_for_memo function for the new type.